 City-Owned Grocery Stores

-The Promise: "New York City will open public grocery stores — owned by the people, run for the people — in every food desert neighborhood." — Mamdani, campaign platform.
+The Promise: "New York City will open public grocery stores — owned by the people, run for the people — in every food desert neighborhood."
+Candidate Mamdani pledged to open one city-run grocery store in each of the five boroughs at a cost of $60 million.
 (CBS News)

 Promise #5 — Tax Policy